Pandemic Emergency Unemployment Compensation (PEUC)

 PEUC is a temporary federal program that provides 13 weeks of additional unemployment benefits to qualified individuals whose regular unemployment benefits were exhausted on or after July 6, 2019.

+You cannot apply in advance.
 You must wait for your regular unemployment benefits to expire before applying for PEUC.

 Learn more about PEUC in our Information and Instructions for Pennsylvania PEUC Claimants Brochure (UCP-26)